OperatorFoundation/DualBuild/README.md

 -p <path>: set path to the project directory on the remote server, EXCLUDING PROJECT NAME(defaults to ~)

--x: include if you wish to use xcodebuild in favor of swift build
+-l: include if you wish to use linux only

 -g: include if you wish to build using the Go programming language